Elsa Schiaparelli

-Elsa Schiaparelli (/ˌskæpəˈrɛli, ˌʃæp-/ SKAP-ə-REL-ee-,_-SHAP--, /USalsoskiˌɑːp-/ skee-AHP--, /it/; 10 September 1890 – 13 November 1973) was an Italian fashion designer from an aristocratic background.
-She created the house of Schiaparelli in Paris in 1927, which she managed from the 1930s to the 1950s.
+Elsa Luisa Giovanna Maria Schiaparelli (/ˌskæpəˈrɛli, ˌʃæp-/ SKAP-ə-REL-ee-,_-SHAP--, /USalsoskiˌɑːp-/ skee-AHP--, /it/; 10 September 1890 – 13 November 1973) was an Italian fashion designer from an aristocratic background.
+She created Maison Schiaparelli (the House of Schiaparelli) in Paris in 1927, which she managed from the 1930s to the 1950s.
 Starting with knitwear, Schiaparelli's designs celebrated Surrealism and eccentric fashions.
 Her collections were famous for unconventional and artistic themes like the human body, insects, or trompe-l'œil, and for the use of bright colors like her "shocking pink".

-Schiaparelli famously collaborated with Salvador Dalí and Jean Cocteau.
+Schiaparelli collaborated with Salvador Dalí and Jean Cocteau.
 Along with Coco Chanel, her greatest rival, she is regarded as one of the most prominent European figures in fashion between the two World Wars.
 Her clients included the heiress Daisy Fellowes and actress Mae West.

 Early life

-Elsa Luisa Maria Schiaparelli was born at the Palazzo Corsini, Rome.
+Elsa Luisa Giovanna Maria Schiaparelli was born at the Palazzo Corsini, Rome.
 Her mother, Giuseppa Maria de Dominicis, was a Neapolitan aristocrat.
-Her father, Celestino Schiaparelli, a Piedmontese, was an accomplished scholar with multiple areas of interest.
+Her father, Celestino Schiaparelli, a Piedmontese, was a scholar with multiple areas of interest.
 His studies focused on the Islamic world and the era of the Middle Ages and he was, in addition, an authority on Sanskrit and a curator of medieval manuscripts.
-He also served as Dean of the Sapienza University of Rome, where Schiaparelli would herself later go on to study philosophy.
+He also served as Dean of the Sapienza University of Rome, where Schiaparelli herself later studied philosophy.
 His brother, astronomer Giovanni Schiaparelli, had discovered the so-called canali, or Martian canals, and the young Schiaparelli often studied the heavens with her uncle.
-A cousin of the brothers, Ernesto Schiaparelli, was a noted Egyptologist who discovered the tomb of Nefertari and was Director of the Museo Egizio in Turin.
+A cousin of the brothers, Ernesto Schiaparelli, was an Egyptologist who discovered the tomb of Nefertari and was Director of the Museo Egizio in Turin.

 The cultural background and erudition of her family members served to ignite the imaginative faculties of Schiaparelli's impressionable childhood years.
 She became enraptured with the lore of ancient cultures and religious rites.
 These sources inspired her to pen a volume of poems titled Arethusa based on the ancient Greek myth of the hunt.
 The content of her writing so alarmed the conservative sensibilities of her parents that they sought to tame her fantasy life by sending her to a convent boarding school in Switzerland.
-Once within the school's confines, Schiaparelli rebelled against its strict authority by going on a hunger strike, leaving her parents with no alternative but to bring her home again.
+Once within the school's confines, Schiaparelli rebelled against its strict authority by going on a hunger strike, leaving her parents with no alternative but to bring her home.

 Schiaparelli was dissatisfied by a lifestyle that, whilst refined and comfortable, she considered cloistered and unfulfilling.
 Her craving for adventure and exploration of the wider world led to her taking measures to remedy this, and when a friend offered her a job caring for orphaned children in an English country house, she saw an opportunity to leave.
 The placement, however, proved unsuitable to Schiaparelli, who subsequently planned a return to the stop-over city of Paris rather than admit defeat by returning to Rome and her family.